Did anyone else think the advent of the dishwasher was going to spell the end of hand-washing dishes forever?

-Plain water achieved a score of 41%, but these two products performed better only by a whisker:
+Plain water achieved a score of 25%, but these three products performed better only by a whisker.

-Costing just 10 cents per 100mL, Woolworths' Homebrand product scored a measly 43% in our test – in this case, you get what you pay for.
+Costing just 27 cents per 100mL, this Trix product scored a measly 28% in our test – in this case, you get what you (don't) pay for.

-The Ecostore product scored the same as the Woolworths Homebrand product, but costs a whopping 86 cents per 100mL.
+The Uniquely Natural product scored just one percentage point more than the Trix product, but costs a whopping 96 cents per 100mL.

-We tested six products with "green" or "eco" claims, but none of them scored particularly well.
-The top scoring eco product received a score of just 57%.
+We tested products with "green" or "eco" claims, but none of them scored particularly well.
+The top scoring eco product received a score of just 45%.

 Some of the products with "green" credentials are expensive and generally perform quite poorly, so if you're concerned about the environment, you're better off just using hot water and elbow grease and saving your money.